davidajimati/davidajimati/README.md

-- 👋 Hi, I’m @davidajimati
+- 👋 Hi, My name is David Ajimati @davidajimati
 - 👀 I’m interested in Software engineering, Blockchain development, the Metaverse and Web3 Apllications
 - 🌱 I’m currently learning Blockchain development using Solidity, javascript, python and C++
 - 💞️ I’m looking to collaborate on Blockchain and software development projects